SonyResearch/SemSim/README.md

 ####  Step 2: attack classifier to get reconstructed images

-Orginal images are needed in this step, you can
+Original images are needed in this step, you can

 * **use the provided [CIFAR-100 samples](https://drive.google.com/file/d/1TjRNUX5KTzEAXYVhCHROD5ZVE5uFNosE/view?usp=drive_link)**